DorianDepriester/MTEX2Gmsh/README.md

 ## :gear: Unit test
 The aforementioned examples can be easily reproduced.
 In addition, the reader can check out the reproductibility of minimal example on [Code Ocean](https://codeocean.com/capsule/8758800/tree/v2).

+## :sunglasses: Graphical User Interface
+If you don't have time to read the [documentation](https://doriandepriester.github.io/MTEX2Gmsh/html/index.html), check out the Graphical User Interface (GUI) by running:

+    MTEX2GmshGUI

+It will open a dialog box gathering all the parameters available in MTEX2Gmsh in a more user-friendly way.

 ## :books: Reference
 If you use this work, please cite the following paper: